KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

         {
             if(ShouldRunTest $function -TestName 'HelpDescription')
             {
-                it "has a help description" {
+                It "has a help description" {
                     $help = $function | %{Get-Help $_.name}
                     $help.description | Should Not BeNullOrEmpty
                 }